content-left-bg.png

 • for a conviction – whether a penalty was imposed and the nature of the penalty.

-2. Principals consider other relevant information that may indicate the applicant poses an unacceptable risk to the safety or wellbeing of members of the school community, for example if the person had a significant school behavioural record involving violence against other students/staff, was previously excluded from school, or had their enrolment cancelled.
+• For all applicants, the principal considers other relevant information that may indicate the applicant poses an unacceptable risk to the safety or wellbeing of members of the school community, for example if the person had a significant school behavioural record involving violence against other students/staff, was previously excluded from school, or had their enrolment cancelled.

 Monitoring of criminal history of mature age student